scharris/sqljson-query/docs/tutorial.md

 <hr>
 <hr>

-Make a modified copy of the previous query and assign it to `drugsQuery5` as follows, to add information from `advisory_type` and `authority` within each `advisory`:
+Make a variant of the previous query assigned to `drugsQuery5`, adding information from `advisory_type` and `authority` within each `advisory` as follows:

 ```typescript
 const drugsQuery5: QuerySpec = {